Am I considered an international student?

 All undergraduate applicants use the same application and submit the same admissions materials.
-There are three differences for international students:
+However, there are three differences for international students:

 An English-language proficiency test may be required.
-It can be waived under certain circumstances (described below).
+However, it can be waived under certain circumstances (described below).

-Transfer student applicants with international transfer credit (college or university credit completed after high school outside the United States) are required to submit a course-by-course evaluation of their coursework from foreign universities and official course descriptions.
+Transfer student applicants with international transfer credit (college or university credit completed after high school outside the United States) must submit a course-by-course evaluation of their coursework from foreign universities and official course descriptions.

-Do I need to take the TOEFL or IELTS (English language proficiency test)?
+Do I need to take an English language proficiency test?

 SAT Evidence-Based Reading and Writing score of 570.
 If you have taken the SAT and would like to submit your score, you can do so, but it is optional.
 University of the Pacific’s SAT code is 4065.